IntersectMBO/cardano-formal-specifications/README.md

-This readme is in three sections: section one is a table of contents listing all the areas the specifications cover; section two goes into more detail about the current state of the system and each component with links to pdf artifacts, and source repositories; section three covers new features that are currently in the R&D phase.
+This readme is in three sections: section one is a table of contents listing all the areas the specifications cover; section two goes into more detail about the current state of each component of the node, with links to pdf artifacts, and source repositories; section three covers new features for Cardano that are currently in the R&D phase.

 # Table of Contents